raj23manj/springBoot/jokesapp/README.md

           - ex if parent method is protected then using private in child will throw errr, but making it public is allowed
         - methods that are final cannot be overriden

-  # Auto Boxing and Unboxing
+  # data.sq Boxing and Unboxing
       * For array List and other collections Lists if we need to hold an array of integer values then we can't do this
         - ArrayList<int> arr = new ArrayList<int>(); // compilation error Type argument cannot be primitive
         - example of it will work, let's create a custom Int class